2004 Detroit Lions season: Week 1: at Chicago Bears

 To begin their season, the Lions traveled to Soldier Field to face the Chicago Bears.
 The two teams punted on their opening drives before the Bears scored on a Thomas Jones 2-yard run.
 Following two punts, the Lions got a takeaway when a Rex Grossman deep-shot for Daryl Jones was intercepted by André Goodman.
 After four more punts, the Lions got on the board with a Jason Hanson 27-yard field goal to put the score at 7–3 Bears heading into halftime.

 The Lions punted on the first drive of the second half before the Bears looked to extend their lead with a Paul Edinger 27-yard field goal.
-On the attempt, the ball was blocked by Shaun Rogers and recovered by Bracy Walker and returned 92-yards for the touchdown.
-On the first play of Chicago's responding drive, Desmond Clark's fumbled a reception from Grossman which was recovered by Donté Curry.
-The turnover was followed by another turnover when Harrington was intercepted by Mike Green.
-This was followed by yet another turnover when James Hall strip-sacked Grossman which was recovered by Rogers.
+On the attempt, the ball was blocked by Shaun Rogers and recovered by Bracy Walker, who returned 92-yards for the touchdown.
+On the first play of Chicago's responding drive, Desmond Clark fumbled a reception from Grossman which was recovered by Donté Curry.
+Another turnover followed when Harrington was intercepted by Mike Green.
+A third turnover followed when James Hall strip-sacked Grossman which was recovered by Rogers.
 The Lions finally capitalized when Hanson scored from 21-yards out to bring their lead to 13–7.
 Both teams punted before a long Chicago drive was capped by another Jones 2-yard touchdown run to put the Bears ahead 14–13.
-The Lions quickly responded with a two-minute drive, scoring when Harrington found Az-Zahir Hakim for the 4-yard touchdown.
-After a Bears punt, the Lions burned nearly five minutes off the clock to give the Bears the ball back with four minutes left.
+The Lions quickly responded with a two-minute drive, scoring when Harrington found Az-Zahir Hakim for a 4-yard touchdown.
+After a Bears punt, the Lions burned nearly five minutes off the clock, giving the ball back to the Bears with four minutes left.
 The Bears went three-and-out, and punted, pinning the Lions at their own 8.
 The Lions, unable to move the ball, chose to take a safety instead of punting out of their own endzone.
 The Bears returned the ball 37 yards and moved it across mid-field.
 Grossman moved the Bears into the redzone and down to the Lions 12, but threw an interception to Walker, sealing the 20–16 win on the road for the Lions.
 This win snapped a 24-game road game losing streak, an NFL record.